Understanding Michigan Probate and Trust Administration

 When a loved one dies, property and assets must go through a probate process if the property is owned in only that person’s name.
 A family without a trust, joint owners, or beneficiaries may need to distribute estate assets under the watch of the probate court to ensure all actions are carried out according to the terms of the will.

 What is the Probate Process in Michigan?

 The term probate refers to the process of proving the validity of a will.
 Today, it refers to the entire legal process of settling an estate after a person passes away.
 In most cases, the appointed representative—usually a family member—files the probate case with the court.
-Their task will be to sort through all of the financial business the decedent left behind with the court’s help.
+Their task will be to sort through all the financial business the decedent left behind with the court’s help.

 Avoid Probate Court in Michigan with Proper Planning

 Generally, you can avoid most probate matters and will contests through proper planning with an experienced probate lawyer in Michigan.
-Our lawyers will develop a plan for your family’s future today, while building a lasting relationship with you for the years and changes to come.
-Sometimes probate cannot be avoided, such as when a loved one dies without leaving a will.
-When the time comes, we will guide families through the process and work to make the estate administration process as smooth as possible.
+Our lawyers will develop a plan for your family’s future today while building a lasting relationship with you for the years and changes to come.
+Sometimes probate can’t be avoided, such as when a loved one dies without leaving a will.
+When the time comes, we guide families through the process and work to make the estate administration process as smooth as possible.

 Your Probate Attorney in Michigan

 Our law office will provide sound legal advice to guide you or a loved one through the Michigan probate process.
 In the event of a loved one’s death, our probate administration attorneys will facilitate the transition of assets quickly and efficiently.